uismithing/react-rangefilter/README.md

 ## React Rangefilter

-React UI component for filtering linearly arranged data.
+Rangefilter is a React component designed for browsing linearly arranged data sets by range.
 The layout is comprised of two areas of interest: the range-browser and the focus-tray.
 The bounds-sliders determine the start and end of the browsed range which is then displayed across the entire width of the focus-tray.
-The range is a colleciton of objects arranged by a sort-value, and is automatically sorted by string or number.
+The range represents a collection of objects arranged by a sort-value, and is automatically sorted by string or number.
 The focus-tray is updated each time a bounds-slider position is changed.
+Both the range and the focus-tray support the ability to display a common HTML element as a background.
+An onChange callback returns the focus-tray .Parcel collection.
+An onClick callback returns the .Parcel object of clicked focus-tray element.
+The component is CSS rich and highly customizable.

 ### Features
   * Full React/Flux pattern